dlill/DynSysBio2019/Exercises/aufgaben06.tex.md

-# [] could be solved with Interactive.jl but drop this here?
--   Evaluate the steady state concentrations and flux by varying the
-    $V_{{max}}$ values.
-Use the `manipulate`
-    package for an interactive visualization and plot the original values along.

 -   Calculate the control coefficients $\frac{\partial \log S_{steady}{\partial \log p}$ and $\frac{\partial \log J}{\partial \log p}$ using `ForwardDiff.jl`.
     * Hint: http://docs.juliadiffeq.org/latest/analysis/sensitivity.html#Examples-using-ForwardDiff.jl-1

-# [] Implement using ForwardDiff.jl

 - Plot the control coefficients: Which parameters have the highest control over which variables?